delliott0000/PyDoorBuilder/API/HTTP/Common.md

 ## Authentication
 Except for `/auth/login` and `/auth/refresh`, every endpoint requires an `"Authorization": "Bearer ..."` header, where `...` is a `Token` access key.

-If the access key is missing, the API will return `400 Bad Request`.
+If the `Authorization` header is missing, of the wrong type, or can not be parsed, the API will return `400 Bad Request`.

-If the access key is invalid, the API will return `401 Unauthorized`.
+If the `Authorization` header is incorrect, the API will return `401 Unauthorized`.

 ## Client/Autopilot/Admin-Only
 Endpoints can be `Client-only`, `Autopilot-only` or `Admin-only`.
 An `Admin` is simply a `User` with elevated permissions.